Using qualitative reasoning for the acid–base reactions shown, (... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Using qualitative reasoning for the acid–base reactions shown, (i) which is stronger, the base or the conjugate base? (ii) Which side of the reaction is favored? (iii) Would you expect a greater than or less than 1? (a)
+Using qualitative reasoning for the acid–base reactions shown, (i) which is stronger, the acid or the conjugate acid? (ii) Which side of the reaction is favored? (iii) Would you expect a greater than, equal to, or less than 1? (a)

 Verified Solution